NayanDZ/API/README.md

 ## API (Application Programming Interface)

 - API is a software intermediary that allows your applications to communicate with one another.
+- API: we have URI(Uniform Resource Identifier) by using we send request which is GET or POST.
 - It provides routines, protocols, and tools for developers to building software applications, while enabling the extraction and sharing of data in an accessible manner.

 - Content formats of API: JSON, XML, plain text, JPEG, PDF etc.